fsantanna-uerj/serrapilheira/Submissao/mid.md

 ===============================================================
 </pre>

-The first case illustrates how an "Empty" program in Arduino remains 100% of the time awake while an equivalent in Céu sleeps in the most efficient standby mode.
+The first case illustrates how an empty program in Arduino remains 100% of the time awake, while an equivalent in Céu sleeps in the most efficient standby mode.
-The "Blink" example in Céu relies on timer standby, which is not the most efficient, but still consumes less energy than its Arduino counterpart.
+The blinking example in Céu relies on timer standby, which is not the most efficient, but still consumes less energy than its Arduino counterpart.
-The "Radio" example in Céu can turn off the radio periodically, showing significant savings while waiting (3.0 mA).
+The radio example in Céu can turn off the radio periodically, showing significant savings while in the awaiting state (3.0 mA).
-The "Protocol" example illustrates a scenario for a busy node in a mesh network, which keeps the radio on 100% of the time.
+The protocol example illustrates a scenario for a busy node in a mesh network, which keeps the radio on 100% of the time, being unable to save much energy.

 The results are preliminary and should be taken with a grain of salt.
 Even tough the chosen applications are from third parties, they are not real-world scenarios.